Generic orbits, normal bases, and generation degree for fields of rational invariants: Introduction

 The key lemma in Step~\ref{step:generic-orbit-ideal}, that the coefficients appearing in an ideal generating set for $I$ also generate $\KK$ as a field extension of $\kk$, closely follows fundamental work of M\"uller-Quade and Beth, Hubert and Kogan, and Kemper on algorithms to compute generators for a field of rational invariants \cite{muller1999calculating, hubert-kogan, kemper2007computation}.
 Step~\ref{step:bound-gen-orbit-degree} is a standard Gr\"obner basis argument.
 The main novelty of method in the present work is the point of view adopted in Step~\ref{step:lin-rels-btw-irreducibles}, of viewing the generic orbit ideal $I$ as determined by linear relations between copies of the same irreducible representation over the invariant field, which allows to write down the matrix equations in Step~\ref{step:matrix-equations} that prove the result.

-While Theorem~\ref{thm:main} demands the non-modular hypothesis (i.e., that $|G|$ is coprime to $\Char \kk$), we carry out as much as possible of the preparatory work over a field of any characteristic.
+While Theorem~\ref{thm:main} demands the non-modular hypothesis (i.e., that $|G|$ is not divisible by $\Char \kk$), we carry out as much as possible of the preparatory work over a field of any characteristic.

 The paper is structured as follows.
 Section~\ref{sec:main-result} proves the main result.
 Section~\ref{sec:examples} concerns explicit examples, illustrating the proof technique in detail, and showing that the result is sharp and generalizes \cite{edidin2025orbit}.
-Finally, Section~\ref{sec:spanning-deg-bound} shows how the point of view adopted in Section~\ref{sec:main-result} yields a short proof that $\Dspan \leq |G| - 1$ over any ground field.
+Section~\ref{sec:spanning-deg-bound} drops the hypothesis that $\Char \kk$ does not divide $|G|$ and gives the general results on $\Dspan$ mentioned in Section~\ref{sec:results} above.
+Section~\ref{sec:applications} gives a quick application of Theorem~\ref{thm:main}.

 Here is a little more detail on Section 2.
 Steps~\ref{step:generic-orbit-ideal} and \ref{step:bound-gen-orbit-degree} in the above outline of Theorem~\ref{thm:main}'s proof are carried out in Section~\ref{sec:generic-orbit-ideal}, Steps~\ref{step:lin-rels-btw-irreducibles} and \ref{step:matrix-equations} are carried out in Section~\ref{sec:matrix-eqs}, and the pieces are assembled into the whole in Section~\ref{sec:assemble-proof}.
-Section~\ref{sec:graded-normal-basis} proves a graded version of the Normal Basis Theorem---the primary role of this is to provide the graded regular representation $\Vreg$ mentioned in Step~\ref{step:matrix-equations}, but we do some work to avoid the non-modular hypothesis in order to prepare for Section~\ref{sec:spanning-deg-bound}, and because the result may be useful in other contexts.
-It is also shown in Section~\ref{sec:base-change} that we can assume $\kk$ is algebraically closed without loss of generality, which is used in Sections~\ref{sec:matrix-eqs} and~\ref{sec:assemble-proof}, and part of Section~\ref{sec:graded-normal-basis}.
+Section~\ref{sec:graded-normal-basis} proves a graded version of the Normal Basis Theorem---the primary role of this is to provide the graded regular representation $\Vreg$ mentioned in Step~\ref{step:matrix-equations}, but we do some work to avoid the non-modular hypothesis because the result may be useful in other contexts.
+It is also shown in Section~\ref{sec:base-change} that we can assume $\kk$ is algebraically closed without loss of generality, which is used in Sections~\ref{sec:matrix-eqs}, \ref{sec:assemble-proof}, and part of Section~\ref{sec:graded-normal-basis} (and occasionally in later sections).